Cần Thơ: Tourism

 The Mekong Delta is considered to be the "rice basket of Vietnam", contributing more than half of the nation's rice production.
 People say of Cần Thơ:

-Cần Thơ (shared with Hau Giang) is famous for its floating markets, especially Cai Rang Floating Market, where people sell and buy things on the river, as well as the bird gardens and the port of Ninh Kiều.
+Cần Thơ (shared with Hậu Giang) is famous for its floating markets, especially Cai Rang Floating Market, where people sell and buy things on the river, as well as the bird gardens and the port of Ninh Kiều.
 The city offers a wide range of tropical fruits such as pomelo, longan, jackfruit, mango, guava, banana, rambutan, mangosteen, dragon fruit and durian.
 The Cần Thơ City Museum has exhibits on the city's history.